akimi-yano/Creature_Image_Classification/README.md

 This project creates a machine learning model to classify multiple creatures' images into 4 categories: cow, elephant, horse, spider, using Tensorflow and Keras.

-This notebook: `Creature_Image_Classification.ipynb` was used to train a creature classification challenge held in Kaggle conducted by OpenCV University.

 ---

 ### Dataset Description: